Dale Baer | Master Naturalist

 Dale Baer grew up in a small farm community in Southern Illinois, hunting morel mushrooms in the spring and hickory nuts and pecans in the fall in the bottomland woodlands with his family.
 He spent all too short summer vacations with his family camping in National Parks and Forest of the west.
 That inspired him to study forestry at Southern Illinois University.
 He got his first forestry job on the Olympic Peninsula in the summer of 1965, working for the PNW Research Station.
-Upon graduation he accepted a job as inventory forester with the PNW where he spent 32 years as Inventory data collection supervisor working in the forests of Oregon, Washington and California with occasional work in Alaska and Hawaii and the Pacific Islands of Guam and Palau.
+Upon graduation he accepted a job as inventory forester with the PNW where he spent 32 years as Inventory data collection supervisor working in the forests of Oregon, Washington and California with occasional work in Alaska and the Pacific Islands.

 The research, which began primarily inventorying trees, expanded to include understory vegetation, standing dead tree, down logs, lichens and forest health.